 Approximately two weeks ago, the artist known as Childish Gambino released a music video that had the world talking.
 From memes to in-depth analysis, his video and song entitled This Is America captured the attention of everyone willing to partake in this conceptualize idea and prism that we call America.
-Now, it’s easy to say that This is America is not a video that can just be consumed completely in one viewing.
+Now, it’s easy to say that This is America is not a video that can just be consumed entirely in one viewing.
 If you set aside the graphic nature of the video, the very essence of what Childish Gambino also known as Donald Glover is attempting to do is widely apparent.

 This is America attracts you, with its melancholy picture and it’s infectious melodies and beats.
 The video even forces you to separate the personas that encapsulate one man and the people around him.
 The individual persona that represents the artist Childish Gambino finds and correlates with the persona that represents Mr. Glover himself.
 And throughout the video, each side is juxtaposed by varying experiences and emotions.
 As the video opens and you find yourself intrigued by what you think is going to be a typical music video, you are given a jolting shock.
 But psychologically, this jolting shock does not deter you from turning your eyes and ears away.
 Mr. Glover’s This is America has succeeded its first goal in grabbing the viewers attention by showing blatant violence in the careless death of a black man but also by putting no emphasis on his life or by now if you haven’t subconsciously noticed, your desensitized feelings.